DSCSIT2020/Python-Day-2-Project/README.md

 # Python-Day-2-Project

 Hey Pythonistas,
-        In This Reposetory add the projects whatever you've done during the workshop.
+        In This Reposetory add any project using GUI.
+For projects using basic stuffs, functions, classes contribute in https://github.com/DSCSIT2020/Python-Day-1-Project this reposetory.
-        Filename should be YourName.py
+        Use proper Filename.
+For Example if you're making a calculator use
+                - [ ] 1.
+Simple_Calculator.py
+                - [ ] 2.
+SimpleCalculator.py

-        - [ ] GUI_Project topic: Fizzbuzz game uusing GUI
+                - [ ] 3.
+Calculator.py
+        Don't use spaces, special symbol (except underscores) in filename.